On this page

 Professor Kate Auty - Chair

 She has extensive experience with environmental and climate issues.
 This includes as the Commissioner for Sustainability and the Environment in the Australian Capital Territory.
+Kate is a member of the Victorian Bar.
+She has worked extensively as a magistrate and coroner.
+Kate continues to volunteer with community environmental and sustainability groups in north-east Victoria.

 Greg Tweedly – Deputy Chair

-As CEO of WorkSafe Victoria for nearly 10 years, Greg was responsible for the regulation of workplace safety in Victoria.
+Greg has more than 30 years’ experience in regulation, governance, risk, audit and finance.
+As Chief Executive Officer of WorkSafe Victoria for nearly 10 years, Greg was responsible for the regulation of workplace safety in Victoria.
+Greg is currently a non-executive director of Melbourne Health and Chair of the Personal Injury Education Foundation.

 Kay Rundle

-Ms Rundle holds a Bachelor of Social Work from the Phillip Institute of Technology, Graduate Diploma in Computing from Monash University, Masters of Business from the Royal Melbourne Institute of Technology and Executive Coaching Level I, II and III from the Institute of Executive Coaching and Leadership.
-She is also a graduate of the Australian Institute of Company Directors and won an Local Government Executive Leadership Award in 2006.
+Ms Rundle holds a Bachelor of Social Work from the Phillip Institute of Technology, Graduate Diploma in Computing from Monash University, Master of Business from the Royal Melbourne Institute of Technology and Executive Coaching Level I, II and III from the Institute of Executive Coaching and Leadership.
+She is also a graduate of the Australian Institute of Company Directors and won a Local Government Executive Leadership Award in 2006.

 Dr Catherine Lopes